 - 1) Introductory courses (18 credits for major; 6 credits for minor) - a) One disciplinary course from the following list: SOCI1001.
 Introduction to sociology (6 credits) SOCI1003.
-Introduction to anthropology (6 credits) - b) Two pre-requisite courses from the following five units, but not more than one from a single unit (12 credits): Faculty of Social Sciences Geography Politics and Public Administration Psychology Social Work and Social Administration - 2) Advanced courses (78 credits for major; 30 credits for minor) consist of the following components: - a) Compulsory courses (24 credits for major only)
+Introduction to anthropology (6 credits) - b) Two pre-requisite courses from the following five units, but not more than one from a single unit (12 credits):

+- 2) Advanced courses (78 credits for major; 30 credits for minor) consist of the following components: - a) Compulsory courses (24 credits for major only)